• by shibashake

 If you ignore him and are not affected by his “test”; he will stop and move on to the next thing.
 But he is very clever, so if you only pretend to ignore him, but are inwardly annoyed, he will sense it, and continue being mischievous.

-I hate to apply too much intent to his actions, but it really seems like he is always trying to figure out new ways to be mischievous.
+I hate to apply too much human intent to his actions, but it really seems like he is always trying to figure out new ways to be mischievous.

-In contrast, my Siberian is independent and clever, but when you tell her to stop doing something she will usually comply and go find something else to do.
+In contrast, my Siberian Husky is independent and clever, but when you tell her to stop doing something she will usually comply and go find something else to do.

 Mischievous Shiba lives for those moments when you tell him he can’t do something.
 No means a very interesting challenge, and he will devise all sorts of strategies to subvert you.